-As Table 2 above shows, over many of the past fifteen years there was a temporary shift from part-time students to full-time students leveling out at about 50/50.
-But in recent years it has shifted back to a pattern of more part-time students.
-We believe this is a direct result of the improved economy (prior to the current pandemic) and lack of outside funding (and need) for retraining the unemployed.
-Our re-entry into athletics, for which the students need to be full-time, resulted in a slight increase in the full-time percentage in Fall 2022.
+As Table 2 above shows, over some of the past fifteen years there was a trend of the mix of full-time students to part-time students from about 50/50 to more heavily weighted to part-time.
+We believe this was a direct result of the improved economy during that time and the lack of outside funding (and need) for retraining the unemployed.
+But most recently it has shifted back to the 50/50 mix.
+Our re-entry into athletics, for which the students need to be full-time, contributed to this shift of a more equal full-time vs. part-time student ratio in '22 and '23.

 Table 3 below details Student Credit Hours and Student Contact Hours for Southwestern Michigan College.
-While this chart shows that we are at a low point in the cycle, we believe this is a factor of the previously mentioned downward trend nationally in high school graduates, as well as the positive national economic trend (prior to the current pandemic).
+While this chart shows some ups and downs during the cycle, we believe this was a factor of the previously mentioned downward trend nationally in high school graduates, as well as the positive national economic trend (prior to the current pandemic).
 Both of these outside factors affect enrollment in Community Colleges.
-However, as stated above, we continue to fight this trend with new recruiting and retention efforts and fiscal year 2022- 2023 will show a stabilization of hours (and even a slight increase) at SMC.
+However, as stated above, we continue to fight this trend with new recruiting and retention efforts and fiscal year 2022-2023 showed an increase of hours at SMC and we are experiencing another, bigger increase in fiscal year 2023-2024.